 Since Tijelovo is a national holiday, state institutions, as well as banks and some shops, are closed or close early.

 Tijelovo is marked in churches and chapels through prayers, vows, feasts, processions, and pilgrimages.
 Christians celebrate the Holy Body and Blood of Jesus Christ.

 During the procession, the priest carries the Blessed Sacrament of the Altar.
 He is followed by four men who carry a canopy above him.
 Children dressed in white carry baskets with flower petals (usually rose petals).
 They throw the petals during the procession.
 Other participants sing and pray.

-In Požega, people would organize a gathering for citizens of surrounding villages after the procession.
+In Požega, people would organize a gathering for residents of surrounding villages after the procession.
 They would bring horses and oxen.
 People would play brass music and bagpipes.
-Tamburaši (traditional Slavonian musicians) would also play their music and people would dance kolo.
+Tamburaši (traditional Slavonian musicians) would also play their music, and people would dance kolo.
 Kolo is a traditional Croatian dance where people form in a circle and dance.

 On the island of Brač, children would carry flower bouquets in the procession.
 Fishermen would spread their fishing nets and wait for the priest to bless them.
 They would follow the procession in their boats with lighted candles.